AndreaCignoni/FundamentalsOfDataAnalysis/README.md

 ***

+# Part 2 : Project

+## Iris Dataset Analysis

+### Dataset Overview: Pandas Exploration

+The analysis starts with an overview of the famous Iris dataset using the Pandas library.
+This dataset is a popular choice in the field of machine learning and is often used for classification tasks and I have used Pandas to load, analyze, and manipulate the information contained in the CSV file downloaded, gaining insights into its structure and characteristics.

+### Exploratory Data Analysis: Plotting and Identifying Patterns

+**Entropy Formula for Weak Discrimination**
+In the exploratory data analysis phase of the project, I delve into the Iris dataset's features and target variables exploring the concept of entropy as a measure of information gain and use it to understand how well certain features can discriminate between different flower species.

+**If Boolean Statements for Linear Discrimination**
+To further understand the data, I have implemented conditional statements (if-else) to perform linear discrimination based on selected features.
+By applying these Boolean statements, it is possible to identify linear boundaries that can help classify Iris flowers into different species.

+### Machine Learning and Flower Species Prediction: Scikit-learn Library

+In the final phase of the project, I leverage the power of the Scikit-learn library to build machine learning models for flower species prediction.

+***

 ## Jupyter Notebook Implementation

 Please feel free to execute my *Jupyter notebook** to view the process and results of the tasks illustrated